U-19 star makes it to father’s favourite IPL team nearly 2 yrs after losing him to Covid

 Bawa’s father, Sukhwinder, can’t stop gushing over the prospect of his son interacting with Anil Kumble, Punjab’s head coach.
 “He will get to learn a lot from Kumble.
 It will be a good learning phase for him overall,” he said.

-U-19 World Cup team skipper and swashbuckling batsman Yash Dhull would be sharing the dressing room with Shikhar Dhawan and Prithvi Shaw after Delhi Capitals snapped him up for Rs 50 lakh.
+U-19 World Cup team skipper and swashbuckling batsman Yash Dhull would be sharing the dressing room with Rishabh Patnt and Prithvi Shaw after Delhi Capitals snapped him up for Rs 50 lakh.

 For the players, it’s not only the windfall from the auction — to go with Rs 40 lakh announced by BCCI for each player on the World Cup-winning team — that has them excited but also the prospect of playing alongside some of their heroes, and those of their parents.